sorbTheGoobert/whack-a-mole/README.md

 # whack deez nuts
+Ok you might be confused.
+But this game is about whacking nuts.
+Ya know nuts and bolts.

+# A little backstory of edits
 im gonna turn it into osu cuz why not (i dont play it but would be funny).
 edit: this idea sucked bc idk
 edit: i mean its not a rhythm game after all, but i still implemented the keyboard input, the only reason i thought of osu